igrmk/boxt/README.md

-# Boxt
+# boxt

-Telegram bot providing you with email addresses
+We create 10 email addresses for you.
+An email sent to any of these addresses will appear in your telegram chat.